 If you think you've got the interpersonal skills to become an aged care worker, the easiest, most affordable and most convenient way to learn what you need to know is via CPD Endorsed, video-based training from OCA.
 This stimulating way to learn also comes with all the support you need through one-to-one mentoring and 24/7 tutorial support.

-When you study short courses with us, you get a next-level learning experience, as can be seen by watching our student study demo.
-However, if you'd prefer to know more about us and how we work, visit us today at www.onlinecoursesaustralia.edu, where you'll find online training that covers more than 20 different professional sectors.
+When you study short courses with us, you get a next-level online learning experience, as seen by watching our student study demo.
+For comprehensive information on our extensive range of courses, visit www.onlinecoursesaustralia.edu.au.

 We understand choosing a career direction or the right course to study can be challenging; we are here to help.
 Contacting us is easy – simply call 1300 611 404 or email [email protected].
 Alternatively, you can schedule a FREE career call at your preferred time...
 Book a call here.

 We are excited to discuss your education journey and course options!